 As another example of transformations, consider a study of the population growth of phytophagous mites on leaf sections.
-An experiment is conducted in which leaf sections are inoculated with a range of mite densities and the number of offspring recorded one generation later.
-The number of offspring per initial mite is the finite growth of the population, usually symbolized as $\lambda$ .
-The SAS program listed below gives the mite densities and the $\lambda$ values for this experiment.
+An experiment was conducted in which leaf sections are inoculated with a range of mite densities and the number of offspring recorded one generation later.
+The number of offspring per initial mite is the finite growth of the population, usually symbolized as λ .
+This is the dependent variable in the analysis while mite density is the independent one.
+The SAS program listed below gives the mite densities and the λ values for this experiment.

 We first conduct the analysis without any transformation.
-Looking at the plot of $Y(\lambda)$ vs. X (density), we see a curvilinear relationship (Fig. 17.11) that also appears in the residual vs. predicted plot (Fig. 17.12).
+Looking at the plot of $Y(\lambda)$ vs. X (density), we see a curvilinear relationship (Fig. 17.16).
 A transformation is clearly needed, but which one?
 A natural log transformation usually a good starting point for population data, both for growth rates and numbers.
-We begin by log-tranforming the dependent variable $\lambda$ and examining the plots (see program below).
-The graph after transformation is linear (Fig. 17.13) and the residual vs. predicted plot shows no pattern (Fig. 17.14).
-The normal quantile plot is also adequate (Fig. 17.15).
+We begin by log-transforming the dependent variable λ and find that the plot is now linear (Fig. 17.17).

-Interpreting the SAS output (see below), we see that $\lambda$ decreases with mite density ( $\hat{\beta} = -0.020$ ) and the effect is highly significant ( $F{1,15} = 1695.22, P < 0.0001$ ).
-The $R^2$ value is 0.991, indicating that almost all the variation in the data is explained by the regression line.
-It appears that the growth rate of the mites is adversely affected by their density, probably through competition for resources or other intraspecific interactions.
+Interpreting the proc glm output below (Fig. 17.19), we see that λ decreased with mite density ($\hat{\beta} = -0.020$) and the effect was highly significant ($F{1,15} = 1695.22, P < 0.0001$).
+The R^2 value was 0.991, indicating that almost all the variation in the data was explained by the regression line.
+It appears that the growth rate of the mites was adversely affected by their density, probably through competition for resources or other intraspecific interactions.
+The residual plots suggest the homogeneity of variances and normality assumptions were satisfied (Fig. 17.20).